project-viable/viable-virtual-lab/docs/reference/mainscene.md

 ### Input Handling

-TODO: talk about how for subscenes we have to manually handle input events in a different order than Godot does by default.
+For subscenes, we have to manually handle input events in a different order than Godot does by default.
+Relying on the object's normal object picking does not give us the control we need.

+For reference, look at the function `_unhandled_input(event)` within `Main.gd`.

+Within a subscene, we need to find the best pick when a user clicks.
+To find the best pick, it iterates over the options.
+Draggables are preferrable to non-draggables and high z indices are tie breakers.

+If a best pick is found, and if it's draggable, it will start dragging.
+Otherwise, it calls `OnUserAction()` for that object.
+Finally, it calls `set_input_as_handled()` and the function returns.

 ### Utility Functions